code-423n4/docs/legal/privacy-policy.md

 ### Your Rights and Choices

-If you have any questions about this privacy policy or wish to exercise your data protection rights, please contact us at \[insert contact information].
+If you have any questions about this privacy policy or wish to exercise your data protection rights, please contact us through the [help desk form](https://code4rena.com/help).

-***

-Last updated by [sock](https://app.gitbook.com/u/uM6A2lEtkSPTw8cU7oug4l58KQB3 "mention") on August 28, 2024